CloudComputingUAO/docker-haproxy/README.md

   - Response Time Graph
 - Experiment with different numbers of users and request patterns.

-### 5. Deploy and Evaluate on Docker Swarm ⚖️
+### 5. Deploy and Evaluate on Minukube ⚖️

-- Initialize a Swarm cluster using `docker swarm init`
+- Initialize a minikube cluster using `minikube start`
-- Deploy services with `docker stack deploy` and a Swarm-compatible Compose file
-- Scale backend services using `docker service scale`
+- Deploy services creating the YAML files (you can use HELM charts)
 - Monitor service distribution and load balancing across replicas
 - Evaluate the system behavior under load using JMeter again